YohannaWANG/CauchyEst/README.md

-## Open questions

-- One can view **{LeastSquares}** as a special case of **{CauchyEst}** by using only a **{single}** batch (with >>p samples) and enforcing Algorithm 3 to use the least squares solution.
-It would be interesting to see if one can design an algorithm that interpolates between **{LeastSquares}** and **{CauchyEst}** while exhibiting a tradeoff between `number of batches` and `sample complexity`.
-Some preliminary experiments on this trade-off are provided in the supplementary material.
-- The current work only analyzes the sample complexity in the case that the distributions are realizable by the given structure.
-It remains an open question to guarantee bounds on the error in the non-realizable setting, i.e., to find the distribution that is best fitted by the given structure.

 ## Citation
 If you use any part of this code in your research or any engineering project, please cite our paper: